coverclock/com-diag-dirac/README.md

 # Disclaimer

 Dirac is a work in progress.
 Any rational person would have written this in Python.
-But I wanted to be able to include code using this repo in my other real-time and embedded projects that I have written in C.
+But I wanted to be able to include code from this repo in my other real-time and embedded projects that I have written in C.

 # Trademarks